Quick Summary

 - Construction and engineering

-The certification opens doors, but you still need to demonstrate value in interviews and on the job.
+The certification opens doors, but you’ll still need to demonstrate value in interviews and on the job.

-The key is tracking them in PMI’s system throughout the year, not scrambling at renewal time to remember what professional development you completed.
+The important thing to note is to keep track of them in PMI’s system throughout the year, and not scrambling at renewal time to remember what professional development you completed.

 CAPM is often a stepping stone to PMP.
-Here’s the typical timeline:
+Most of the time, the typical progress follows something like this:

 The experience you gain applying CAPM knowledge makes the PMP much more achievable.
 You’ll understand the concepts from practical application, not just theoretical study.